frontdoor (NASDAQ:FTDR) Upgraded at BidaskClub

-BidaskClub upgraded shares of frontdoor (NASDAQ:FTDR) from a sell rating to a hold rating in a report issued on Monday morning, BidAskClub reports.
+BidaskClub upgraded shares of frontdoor (NASDAQ:FTDR) from a sell rating to a hold rating in a research report report published on Sunday morning, BidAskClub reports.

-Other equities analysts also recently issued reports about the company.
-Wells Fargo & Company reaffirmed a hold rating and issued a $45.00 price target on shares of frontdoor in a report on Tuesday, August 4th.
-Credit Suisse Group reduced their price objective on frontdoor from $44.00 to $42.00 and set a neutral rating for the company in a research note on Thursday, August 6th.
-Raymond James boosted their price objective on frontdoor from $51.00 to $52.00 and gave the company an outperform rating in a research note on Thursday, November 5th.
-KeyCorp started coverage on frontdoor in a research note on Monday, September 14th.
-They issued a sector weight rating for the company.
-Finally, Oppenheimer boosted their price objective on frontdoor from $50.00 to $55.00 and gave the company an outperform rating in a research note on Thursday, November 19th.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and four have assigned a buy rating to the company. frontdoor has an average rating of Hold and an average target price of $49.29.
+Several other research firms have also commented on FTDR.
+KeyCorp assumed coverage on shares of frontdoor in a research report on Monday, September 14th.
+They set a sector weight rating on the stock.
+Credit Suisse Group reduced their price target on shares of frontdoor from $44.00 to $42.00 and set a neutral rating on the stock in a research report on Thursday, August 6th.
+Raymond James lifted their price target on shares of frontdoor from $51.00 to $52.00 and gave the company an outperform rating in a research report on Thursday, November 5th.
+Oppenheimer lifted their price target on shares of frontdoor from $50.00 to $55.00 and gave the company an outperform rating in a research report on Thursday, November 19th.
+Finally, Zacks Investment Research lowered shares of frontdoor from a hold rating to a strong sell rating in a research report on Friday, November 6th.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating and four have given a buy rating to the stock.
+The stock currently has a consensus rating of Hold and a consensus price target of $49.29.

 frontdoor (NASDAQ:FTDR) last released its earnings results on Wednesday, November 4th.
-The company reported $0.59 earnings per share for the quarter, meeting the consensus estimate of $0.59. frontdoor had a negative return on equity of 90.25% and a net margin of 8.96%.
-The company had revenue of $440.00 million during the quarter, compared to the consensus estimate of $434.21 million.
-During the same period in the previous year, the company posted $0.73 EPS. frontdoor’s revenue was up 8.1% compared to the same quarter last year.
-As a group, research analysts anticipate that frontdoor will post 1.5 earnings per share for the current year.
+The company reported $0.59 earnings per share for the quarter, hitting the Zacks’ consensus estimate of $0.59. frontdoor had a net margin of 8.96% and a negative return on equity of 104.88%.
+The business had revenue of $440.00 million for the quarter, compared to analyst estimates of $434.21 million.
+During the same period last year, the company posted $0.73 EPS.
+The business’s revenue was up 8.1% on a year-over-year basis.
+On average, sell-side analysts forecast that frontdoor will post 1.51 EPS for the current year.

-Several institutional investors have recently added to or reduced their stakes in FTDR.
-Capital Analysts LLC purchased a new stake in shares of frontdoor during the third quarter worth approximately $50,000.
-Canton Hathaway LLC acquired a new stake in frontdoor in the third quarter valued at $72,000.
-SG Americas Securities LLC acquired a new stake in frontdoor in the second quarter valued at $167,000.
-Metropolitan Life Insurance Co NY acquired a new stake in frontdoor in the first quarter valued at $219,000.
-Finally, KBC Group NV grew its holdings in frontdoor by 10.0% in the third quarter.
+A number of institutional investors have recently bought and sold shares of FTDR.
+Capital Analysts LLC acquired a new stake in frontdoor in the 3rd quarter valued at approximately $50,000.
+Canton Hathaway LLC acquired a new stake in frontdoor in the 3rd quarter valued at approximately $72,000.
+SG Americas Securities LLC acquired a new stake in frontdoor in the 2nd quarter valued at approximately $167,000.
+Metropolitan Life Insurance Co NY acquired a new stake in frontdoor in the 1st quarter valued at approximately $219,000.
+Finally, KBC Group NV increased its holdings in frontdoor by 10.0% in the 3rd quarter.
 KBC Group NV now owns 6,318 shares of the company’s stock valued at $246,000 after purchasing an additional 575 shares during the last quarter.
+Hedge funds and other institutional investors own 98.93% of the company’s stock.

 About frontdoor